HSF/hsf.github.io/_gsocproposals/2020/proposal_TMVAPyTorch.md

 ## Task ideas and expected results
+ * Create working version of PyTorch interfaces based on PyKeras TMVA interface
+ * Create tests and examples based on test suite in TMVA

+## Expected Results
  * Production-ready TMVA interface to PyTorch
-  * Tests, Examples and documentation

 ## Requirements